rockettheme/docs/Docs/wordpress/themes/kirigami/demo_sidebar.md

 ---
-title: Graffito: Recreating the Demo - Sidebar
+title: Kirigami: Recreating the Demo - Sidebar
-description: Your Guide to Recreating Elements of the Graffito Theme for WordPress
+description: Your Guide to Recreating Elements of the Kirigami Theme for WordPress
-breadcrumb: /wordpress:WordPress/themes:Themes/graffito:Graffito
+breadcrumb: /wordpress:WordPress/themes:Themes/kirigami:Kirigami

 ---

 Sidebar Section
 -----
-![][demo4]
+![][demo27]

-:   1. **Gantry Extras** The sidebar appears to the right of the mainbody section.
-In this case, the sidebar is a **Lists** RokSprocket widget.
-[16%, 67%, se]
+:   1. **Sidebar** The steps to create this area of the demo are detailed below.
+[11%, 75%, se]

 Here's the widget breakdown for the Sidebar section:

 * RokSprocket
+* Text

+### RokSprocket
 The **Gantry Extras** widget located in the sidebar section of the page is a RokSprocket Lists widget created in a very similar way to the previous RokSprocket widgets featured on the front page of the demo.

 First, you'll need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Lists** widget.